 Isaac Levitan – outstanding artist

 Isaac Levitan was a Russian painter, master of the landscape of mood.
 In his short creative life Levitan produced about a thousand paintings, pastels and drawings.
+He became famous for his ability to glorify the beauty of Russian nature.
+For a life full of ups and downs, the artist did not have a wife and children.
+All the time the man devoted to painting, leaving the pictures, full of magic of rivers, forests and steppe.

 Isaac Ilyich was born on August 18 (30), 1860 in the Suwalki Region in Lithuania.
 In the early 1870s Ilya Levitan moved to Moscow with his family to improve the financial situation and to educate children.